 Palo Alto Networks Redefines Application Security With The Industry's Most Comprehensive Prevention-First ASPM

-Cortex Cloud expands the platform with a prevention-first ASPM to automatically stop risks from reaching production

-New open AppSec partner ecosystem unifies all data from industry-leading AppSec providers on a single platform for unprecedented cross-vendor visibility

-SANTA CLARA, Calif., Aug.
-5, 2025 /PRNewswire/ -- Palo Alto Networks® (NASDAQ: PANW ), the global cybersecurity leader, today announced Cortex ® CloudTM Application Security Posture Management (ASPM), a prevention-first application security module that intelligently blocks security issues from reaching production.
+Palo Alto Networks® (NASDAQ: PANW), the global cybersecurity leader, today announced Cortex ® CloudTM Application Security Posture Management (ASPM), a prevention-first application security module that intelligently blocks security issues from reaching production.
 Now, security leaders and developers can fix security risks before cloud and AI applications have been deployed, which is 10 times faster, more efficient, and cost effective.

 In addition, Cortex Cloud ASPM includes an open AppSec partner ecosystem , enabling organizations to consolidate data from their preferred third-party code scanners into one, centralized platform for comprehensive visibility.
 Combining native ASPM data with insights from third-party vendors enables security teams to dramatically improve their security posture, all without forcing developers to change tools.
 Palo Alto Networks AppSec partners feature leading vendors such as Black Duck, Checkmarx, GitLab, HashiCorp, Semgrep, Snyk and Veracode.